melontini/andromeda-wiki/docs/items/README.md

 ### Lockpick 🔓 (0.7.0+)

-A creative only item, which allows opening things that you shouldn't.
+A creative only item that allows you to open things you shouldn't.

 As of 0.7.0 you can pick: